 It is worth re-iterating that automated input options are tantamount to scripting control over the emulated TRS-80 and can be used to build up automated tests of your TRS-80 programs.

 The debugger will also activate if the Emulator Extensions are used and the Z-80 tries to access a protected area of memory.
 In that case the Disassembly sub-window will show a > as usual to indicate the instruction that caused the fault but also some additional letter codes indicating what kind of fault or faults occurred.

 R Read protected memory W Write protected memory E Execute protected memory S Stack protected memory I Input protected I/O O Output protected I/OVarious sub-windows show the current Z-80 register contents with them displayed in red if they changed during the previous step.
 All values are displayed in hexadecimal.
 There is also a view of the top of the stack and a T-state counter which can be changed as desired to measure intervals interactively.

-The Step button move execution forward a single instruction.
+The Step button moves execution forward a single instruction.
 Step Over sets a breakpoint after the current instruction and resumes execution.
 This is useful for CALLs to run quickly though a subroutine.
 Grizzled Z-80 programs know there's no guarantee a CALL will return right after itself so caveat emptor.
 "Go" resumes execution until the next breakpoint or protection violation.
 The "Bus Fault Enabled" checkbox may be turned off to disable protection checks.

 When single stepping the display will turn gray to give an indication where the CRT beam is at that moment in execution.
 There are also boxes in the lower left which obscurely give the CRT beam Y and X coordinates.
 The debugger is still operational when the TRS-80 is running.
 You can change registers and memory locations which will show a light-blue background to indicate you've frozen your view of them so you may change it.